neurodatascience/ohbm_2023_pubget/pubget.md

 It contains over 1,800 annotations, and a Jupyter Book provides an overview and illustrates how to use them.

 ## Conclusions

+In this work, we aim to facilitate the activity of downloading neuroimaging articles, extracting and annotating their content, and analyzing the extracted information.
+This can help a wide variety or projects, from a small section to make a quantitative point in a review or meta-science paper, to the development of new large-scale meta-analysis methods.
+The tools are still evolving and we hope that discussions at the OHBM 2023 meeting will guide us to tailor them to the neuroimaging community's needs.